 of Light Aircraft

-FAA regulations, orders, policies, ASTM publications, and other documents
+FAA regulations, orders, policies, ASTM publications, and other documents are

-of visitors to verify all such information with the FAA or ASTM.
+to verify all such information with the FAA or ASTM.

 optimized for 800 x 600 display